OAA is home to many experienced and enthusiastic individuals to encompass a truly dynamic staff.

 To him, OAA is his second home.
 He enjoys not only training but also teaching the next generation of future athletes.

 His favourite thing to do at OAA is double-mini trampoline or silks.
+Outside the gym, Derek enjoys music, meeting new people, seeing new places, and wants to become a child psychologist.

 Derek’s coaching superpower is patience.

-Recreational coach & supervisor
+Recreational Coach & Supervisor

 Anni started competitive trampoline in 2009 and started coaching as soon as she was able (at 13) and have loved it ever since!